Discover Birmingham with megabus

 1. Explore Tolkien’s ‘Middle Earth’

 J.R.R.
 Tolkien spent his early years in Birmingham, and places like Sarehole and Moseley later inspired his famous books.
-Make like a Hobbit and discover where the Two Towers of Gondor from The Lord of the Rings originated by downloading a walking tour.
+Make like a Hobbit and discover where the Two Towers of Gondor from The Lord of the Rings originated by trying a walking tour.

 2. Be on TV at BBC Birmingham